MicrosoftDocs/powerbi-docs/articles/powerbi-service-what-are-apps.md

-<properties
+---
-   pageTitle="Install and use apps, with dashboards and reports, in Power BI" description="In Power BI, apps bring related dashboards and reports together, all in one place." services="powerbi" documentationCenter="" authors="maggiesMSFT" manager="erikre" editor="" tags="" qualityFocus="monitoring" qualityDate="10/02/2017"/>
+title: Install and use apps, with dashboards and reports, in Power BI
+description: In Power BI, apps bring related dashboards and reports together, all in one place.

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="10/12/2017"
-   ms.author="maggies"/>
+services: powerbi
+documentationcenter: ''
+author: maggiesMSFT
+manager: erikre
+editor: ''
+tags: ''
+qualityfocus: monitoring
+qualitydate: 10/02/2017

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 10/12/2017
+ms.author: maggies

+---
 # Install and use apps, with dashboards and reports, in Power BI
 In Power BI, *apps* bring related dashboards and reports together, all in one place.
 People in your organization can create and distribute apps with key business information.
 [External services](powerbi-content-packs-services.md) you may already use, such as Google Analytics and Microsoft Dynamics CRM, also offer Power BI apps.

 ![Apps in Power BI](media/powerbi-what-are-apps/power-bi-apps-left-nav.png)